PEP 683 – Immortal Objects, Using a Fixed Refcount

 - depends specifically on the refcount to always increment or decrement (or have a specific value from

-- in 32-bit pre-3.11 Stable ABI extensions, objects may leak due to Accidental Immortality
+- in 32-bit pre-3.12 Stable ABI extensions, objects may leak due to Accidental Immortality

 - such extensions may crash due to Accidental De-Immortalizing

-Again, those changes in behavior only apply to immortal objects, not most of the objects a user will access.
+Again, those changes in behavior only apply to immortal objects, not the vast majority of objects a user will use.
 Furthermore, users cannot mark an object as immortal so no user-created objects will ever have that changed behavior.
 Users that rely on any of the changing behavior for global (builtin) objects are already in trouble.
 So the overall impact should be small.